her majesty’s coroner

 - Deaths that may be linked to the person’s occupation, for example if they have been exposed to asbestos.

-- All deaths of people who are in custody or detained under the Mental Health Act, even if due to natural causes, including people living in care homes who are subject to Deprivation of Liberties Safeguarding.
+- All deaths of people who are in custody or detained under the Mental Health Act, even if due to natural causes.
+This includes people living in care homes who are subject to Deprivation of Liberties Safeguarding.